To find out which is the best backlink checker, I devised a real test.

 That is because they count the data differently than any other backlink checker.

-And because we didn’t collect referring domain data we didn’t see that either because the IP & Subnet data SEMRush provided did check out 100%!
+And because we didn’t collect referring domain information we didn’t see that either because the IP & Subnet information SEMRush provided did check out 100%!

 But the way they count all IP’s found for a domain in the last 6 months, led to inflated IP and Subnet counts.
 That was corrected with an updated dataset from SEMRush on September 19th 2019 to allows us to make a fair comparison.

-The “size of the database” has been the defining point of the “best backlink checker” for years and its a claim that is widely used across the marketing material of many tools.
+The “size of the database” has been the defining point of “top backlink checkers” for years and its a claim that is widely used across the marketing material of many tools.

 People always think that bigger is better, but as the old saying goes: